 How Much Does it Cost?

 We only handle Publication divorce matters in one county in Georgia — Camden County.
 You must be a resident of Camden County for us to handle your Publication divorce.
-For a publication divorce, we presently charge $700 in attorney’s fee and you must also pay the publication fee ($80 to $100) plus all of the other normal filing fees and court costs (typically totaling about $275).
-Typically, the total cost (including attorney’s fee, court costs and the publication fee) of a publication divorce is around $1,050.
+For a publication divorce, we presently charge $700 in attorney’s fee and you must also pay the publication fee ($80 to $100) plus all of the other normal filing fees and court costs (typically totaling $275).
+So, typically the total cost (including attorney’s fee, court costs and the publication fee) of a publication divorce is around $1,075.

 Because a publication divorce is a last resort process for obtaining a divorce, we always recommend that our clients look very diligently for their spouse and try to complete the case in the ordinary uncontested process where both parties sign all of the necessary divorce documents.
-But, we are happy to assist you with a publication divorce in Camden County if it is clear that is what you need.
+But, we are happy to assist you with a publication divorce in Camden County once it is clear that is what you need.